It's hard to argue that the most popular pop star of 2018 in Ireland is Dua Lipa.

 1. She has two of Ireland's Top 5 biggest songs of 2018.

-2. She is one of only two artists (and the only female) to have had more than one Number 1 hit on the Official Irish Singles Chart in 2018.
+2. She is one of only three artists to have had more than one Number 1 hit on the Official Irish Singles Chart in 2018.

 3. She's spent 10 weeks at Number 1 in 2018, the second-most behind Calvin Harris.